rsdoiel/antenna/planet.md

 ---

-## Horner replaced as Red Bull chief
+## Sacked Horner tearful in Red Bull goodbye

 date: 2025-07-09, from: RTÉ News

-Christian Horner has been dismissed and replaced as Red Bull team principal by Laurent Mekies.
+Christian Horner was reduced to tears when he announced to his Red Bull staff that his two-decade spell as team principal had been terminated.

 <br>